Rapptz/discord.py/docs/ext/commands/commands.rst

 typing.Union
 ^^^^^^^^^^^^^^

-A :data:`typing.Union` is a special type hint that allows for the command to take in any of the specific types instead of a singular type.
+A :obj:`typing.Union` is a special type hint that allows for the command to take in any of the specific types instead of a singular type.
 For example, given the following:

 .. code-block:: python3